 "And now enter the next subjects for the Prince's hearing, who seek a petition for marriage.
 Announcing Lord Usami Haruhiko..."

 The prince's keen violet eyes narrowed.
 It was rare that he was forced to meet with his half-brother, and he had always preferred it that way.
 To tell truth, the two, though they shared their father's blood, shared little else in common, and their natures, when together, caused any peace to implode.

 Akihiko had to acknowledge that this entrance surprised him.
 He hadn't known Haruhiko was courting anyone, and it would be fascinating to see what, or rather who, had caught the stoic man's eye, if only to satisfy his strange sense of curiosity.
 He drew himself up to full height in his seat, and listened closely to catch the name of the would-be fiancé, or fiancée, if his brother truly wished to throw him a curve ball.

 His heart roiled, plummeted, and quite nearly ceased to beat.
 In Hiroki's, something was born.

-A/N: Please, let me know what you thought of this first chapter in a review :) It is my birthday today, and a review would be a lovely present!
+A/N: Please, let me know what you thought of this chapter in a review!
+It's my birthday today and a review would be a lovely present.

-This story will be conducted in several points of view, and will include all couples of Junjou Romantica and Sekaiichi Hatsukoi.
-Chapter lengths will vary, and there may be chapters that are set in the past (such as with the Nostalgia couple).
+This story will be conducted in several points of view as to cover the different couples' storylines, which intersect at some points and sometimes not.
+Chapter lengths vary and there may be chapters that are set in the past (such as with the Nostalgia couple when they're teens).
 I will clearly state when that happens.